yalamanchilivahini5/vsdtclpowertool/README.md

    ```
     $ cd Ngspice\ power/
    ```
- 2) (optional step) Run inverter Netlist to get output waveforms and then exit from ngspice shell.
+ 2) (optional step) Run desired circuit Netlist(for example *inverter*) to get output waveforms and then exit from ngspice shell.
    ```
    $ ngspice inv.cir
    ```